-Among the cheapest options, CSAA, Liberty Mutual, and Safeco consistently offer the lowest prices, according to our data.
-The most affordable liability-only rates come from CSAA, at just $59 — making it a great choice for budget-conscious drivers.
+Among the cheapest options, Erie, USAA, and Travelers consistently offer the lowest prices, according to our data.
+The most affordable liability-only rates come from Erie, at just $78 — making it a great choice for budget-conscious drivers.

 While price is a key component, it’s important to consider personal factors like your driving history, vehicle type, and coverage needs when selecting a policy.[1]